nghttp2/nghttp2/doc/nghttpx.1.rst

     given,   the  interface   address  of   the  connection, including  port number,  is  sent  with "by"  parameter.
     User can also specify the static obfuscated string.
-The limitation is  that it  must starts  with "_",  and only consists of  character set [A-Za-z0-9._-],  as described in RFC 7239.
+The limitation  is that  it must  start with  "_", and  only consists of  character set [A-Za-z0-9._-],  as described in RFC 7239.

     Default: ``obfuscated``

-.. option:: --forwarded-for=(obfuscated|ip|<VALUE>)
+.. option:: --forwarded-for=(obfuscated|ip)

     Specify  the   parameter  value  sent  out   with  "for" parameter of Forwarded header field.
 If "obfuscated" is given, the string is  randomly generated for each client connection.
 If "ip" is given, the remote client address of  the connection,  without port  number, is  sent with "for" parameter.
-User  can also  specify  the  static obfuscated  string.
-The  limitation is  that  it  must starts  with "_",  and  only consists  of character  set [A-Za-z0-9._-], as described in RFC 7239.

     Default: ``obfuscated``